-New Zealand operates under a world leading Quota Management System (QMS).
-This was first established in 1986, to ensure the sustainable use of fishery resources through New Zealand’s Economic Zone (EEZ) by controlling the harvest of each species in nominated geographic areas.
+New Zealand operates under a world-leading Quota Management System (QMS).
+This was established in 1986 to ensure the sustainable use of fishery resources through New Zealand’s Economic Zone (EEZ) by controlling the harvest of each species in nominated geographic areas.
 169 species are commercially fished in New Zealand.
 98 of those species in 642 stock areas are managed under the QMS.
-New Zealand is one of the few countries in the world that has an internationally competitive fishing industry that makes use of a natural resource on a sustainable basis.
+New Zealand is one of the few countries in the world with an internationally competitive fishing industry that uses natural resources on a sustainable basis.

 New Zealand marine farmers follow best practices developed by the industry to meet the growing global demand for safe, healthy seafood products.